shanelonergan/shanelonergan.github.io/_posts/2019-10-13-tracking-user-streaks-in-ruby.md

 # => 6
 ```

 However, for our method, we need to track two different variables: the current streak value, and the date of the *last consecutive session*.
 This is because we are counting in reverse chronological order, starting with today's date.
-I find it helpful to conceptualize this through a metaphor:
+Lets walk through it step by step

 >Imagine you have been shrunk down in honey-I-shrunk-the-kinds style.
 The date you are standing on is *today*, and the day in front of you is *yesterday*.
 If you were to walk forward, you would be walking back in time.
 Make sense?
 Now, you will first check if there was a session completed *today*.
 If there was, increment the streak count by 1.
 Then, look forward and see if there was a session completed yesterday.
 If there was, increment the streak count by 1 and move forward into *yesterday*.
 Once you step forward, *yesteray* becomes *today*.
 Congrats!
 You are now a time traveller.
 Standing on the new *today*, look forward to the new *yesterday*.
 If there was a session completed on that day, increment, and step forward again.
 Repeat this time-travelling process until you encounter a *yesterday* without a serssion completed.
 Once you do, you have your current streak count!